 We reviewed the lunchtime meal experience.
-Lunch commenced at 12.15 hours.
+Lunch commenced at 12.00 hours.
+Staff confirmed that a second sitting for lunch would commence at 12.30 hours.
 Patients dined in the main dining room or at their preferred dining area such as their bedroom or the lounge.
-The menu offered a choice of meal for lunch, though; patients and staff confirmed that a choice of meal was not consistently available.
-An area for improvement in this regard has been stated for the second time.
+Individual menus were positioned on patients' tables identifying meal choice.
 Food was served directly from the kitchen when patients were ready to eat their meals or be assisted with their meals.
-One patient's request to have their meal later in the day was respected.
 A range of drinks was served with the meal.
-Food taken outside of the dining room was covered on transfer.
 The food served appeared nutritious and appetising.
 Staff were knowledgeable in relation to patients' dietary requirements.
 Patients wore clothing protectors where required and staff wore aprons when serving or assisting with meals.
 Staff were observed chatting with patients when assisting with meals and patients were assisted in an unhurried manner.
 The mealtime was well supervised.
-Patients consulted confirmed that they had enjoyed their meal.

 Patients' risk of pressure related skin damage was assessed on their admission and reviewed on a monthly basis.
 When a risk was identified, such as immobility, poor diet or incontinence, a care plan was developed to guide staff in measures to prevent skin breakdown.
 We reviewed one patient's wound care records.
 A clear wound care plan was evident within the patient's care records to guide the dressing regime and management of the wound.
-The care plan reflected the recommendations of an attending podiatrist.
-Records of repositioning had been maintained where appropriate.
+The care plan reflected the recommendations of a tissue viability nurse.
+A photograph of the wound was available and wound observation charts were completed at the time of wound dressing to monitor the progress of the wound.